 Self-government is the only system of social organization that is compatible with liberty and freedom.
 The state is an enduring popular method of submitting to elite rule because the empty promise of being protected and provided for is so enticing.
 The former requires men and women to grow up and take responsibility for their decisions and actions, while the latter requires the self-delusion that one can live in Neverland forever so as to never grow up.
 It isn’t hard to see why the state is more popular than self-government, but what is good and right, what is truth cannot be determined by a poll or a majority vote.
 No, maturation and overcoming indoctrination takes self-reflection, questioning core beliefs and an ego based on personal recognition instead of group affiliation.
 Luckily the human spirit to be free is eternal while childhood is surely fleeting.
 And life goes on.

 As a parting aside, I’d like to point out one of the most insidious programs ever instilled in state indoctrination centers (AKA public schools) in the Progressive Era circa the early 1900s, the Pledge of Allegiance.
 This obvious brainwashing technique has performed its function so well that most people will jump to attention, put their hands on their hearts and start reciting the pledge like Pavlov’s dog whenever requested.
-The little tweak of changing this ritual from using the first part of the Roman Salute (extending arm out as a hail to the flag/state) to the second part (hand on the heart) apparently didn’t give many in the “Greatest Generation” a clue that they were being brainwashed.
+The little tweak of changing this ritual from using the second part of the Roman Salute (extending arm out as a hail to the flag/state) to the first part (hand or fist on the heart) apparently didn’t give many in the “Greatest Generation” a clue that they were being brainwashed.
 You see, some nasty fellows in Germany used the same salute for the same purpose, so the fearless leaders in the US figured they better hurry up and change that before someone noticed any similarities.
 I doubt that it mattered much, though, because, well, everybody did it.